 DISCLAIMER: If you feel that you have a weakness for games maybe it would be better to stick to simpler, browser games like the ones found on Addictive Games Weebly, Nickelodeon Addicting games and Addicting Games 360.
 We are not here to judge people and their pleasures, so we will simply present the 20 most addicting games in the World.

 RPG & MMORPG Addicting Games

 You can begin your journey to the World of Warcraft HERE or on

 And yet, World of Warcraft is addictive.
-The number of players dropping may be explained by the recent Mists of Pandaria expansion, which quite disappointed the hard core veterans of WoW, or by the ever growing success of other MMORPGs, but ask any gamer and they will tell you exactly why is WoW an addiction you just can’t get rid of that easy: you just want to win all battles, to accomplish all achievements, to do all the quests, to unlock all territories, mysteries, secrets and treasures.
-If you wake up in the morning and find your partner watching proudly his Pandaren monk fishing in a lake, don’t ask anything.
+The number of players dropping may be explained by the recent Mists of Pandaria expansion, which quite disappointed the hard core veterans of WoW.
+Another reason could be the ever growing success of other MMORPGs.
+But ask any gamer and they will tell you exactly why WOW is an addiction you just can’t get rid of that easy: you just want to win all battles, to accomplish all achievements, to do all the quests, to unlock all territories, mysteries, secrets and treasures.
+If you wake up in the morning and find your partner watching his Pandaren monk fishing in a lake, don’t ask anything.
 That’s just WoW !

 You can begin your adventure from HERE or on

 This is a single player RPG published by Bethesda Softworks and is the fifth installment in the Elder Scrolls series, released back in 1994.
 Skyrim was released on November 11, 2011 for Microsoft Windows, PlayStation 3 and Xbox 360 and according to Statistic Brain, it sold 3.5 million units in the first 48 hours after the release.